Azure/container-upstream/process/graduation_guidelines.md

 For a project that has reached the "Graduation Stage" and would benefit from a more neutral home in a community foundation, the option of project donation is an option.

+All entry guidelines are aspirational and do not imply a hard rule.
+Each of the guidelines should be ju

 ![AzCU Maturity Process](../images/maturity-diagram.png)

 ## Sandbox Stage